AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 Experience Cloud Setup Automation in Adobe Experience Manager Forms requires an **Adobe Analytics license**, **Data Collection (Formerly Adobe Launch)** to manage tracking scripts, and integration with the **Experience Platform Launch (API)** for streamlined data aggregation and insights generation.

 If you have an active license for Experience Cloud Setup Automation, Adobe Analytics, and Experience Platform Launch API, you should verify their availability within your developer console.

-To verify the aforementioned licenses are available, visit the developer console and search your project with the project id, for example, as shown in the image as `AEM-p53584-e979139` and ensure that you have Experience Cloud Setup Automation, Adobe Analytics, and Experience Platform Launch API.
+To verify the aforementioned are available for your Forms as a Cloud Service environment, visit the [developer console](https://developer.adobe.com/console/projects), navigate to project and search your project with the program id, for instance, for the environment with URL `https://author-p45913-e175111-cmstg.adobeaemcloud.com/index.html`, program id is `p45913-e175111`.
+Ensure that the Experience Cloud Setup Automation, Adobe Analytics, and Experience Platform Launch API are listed.
+If these are listed, you can enable Adobe Analytics for your Adaptive Forms.

 ![Prerequiste Forms Analytics Integration](assets/analytics-aem.png)